Alex Bregman Player Props: Astros vs. Brewers

 Alex Bregman At The Plate

-- Bregman has five doubles, a triple, six home runs and 27 walks while batting .222.
+- Bregman is hitting .219 with five doubles, a triple, six home runs and 28 walks.

-- Bregman has driven in a run in 17 games this year (36.2%), including five games with more than one RBI (10.6%).
-He has also driven home three or more of his team's runs in one contest.
+- Bregman has driven in a run in 17 games this year (35.4%), including five games with more than one RBI (10.4%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.